Elements of Premises Liability

 Premises liability cases can quickly become complex.
 Just because you were hurt on someone’s property does not automatically mean that person is responsible for your injuries.
 With more than two decades of experience and thousands of premises liability cases resolved, our premises liability lawyers in Boynton Beach can determine if you have a case.

 Business owners and people who lease business properties have a legal obligation to maintain their property in a reasonably safe condition.
 Private property owners and people who lease private properties should be held accountable for injuries that occur on their property.
-If there were dangerous conditions or lack of proper safety precautions associated with your injury, the property owner or lessee may be financially responsible for your injuries and associated losses.
+If there were dangerous conditions or lack of proper safety precautions like security associated with your injury, the property owner or lessee may be financially responsible for your injuries and associated losses.

 Examples of unsafe conditions that can lead to injury are: